avadheshy/notes/system design/interview.md

 17. how to use sessions in django.
 18. what is django response life cycle
 19. what is the difference between class/function based views.

+# SQL
+1.  what is normaliztion expain with example
+2.  what is denormlization explain with example
+3.  what is sharding and how it work explain
+4.  find second higest salary
+5.  what is different joins in sql and which is faster
+6.  what is the differece between where and having
+7.  find duplicate entries in a table.
+8.  what is the types of indexing
+9.  what is default port of your db
+10. how to connect db in python

+# Elasitc search
+1. what is indxing
+2. what is the difference between analyzed and not analyzed field.
+3. what is tokenization in es. can we make our own tokanization.
+4. what is sharding. can we decide a doc will in indexed in particular shard.
+5. which aggregation and search is faster elastic or mongo

+# system degine
+1. designe a url shortenr
+2. design a rate limiter
+3. design a shoping card
+4. design a wending machine